 Rabbi Adrian Michael Schell is Bet David’s rabbi since 2014.
-In addition to his pulpit at Bet David, he supports Netzer South Africa as their national Netzer-Rabbi and is a member of the SA Zionist Federation ManCom.
+In addition to his pulpit at Bet David, he is a member of the SA Zionist Federation ManCom.
 Rabbi Schell was ordained from the Abraham Geiger College, Potsdam/Berlin in Germany.

 Born and raised in Germany, he worked as a bookseller and key account manager in Munich, before deciding on a career change to the rabbinate.
 Having worked in a number of Progressive congregations in Germany and abroad during his rabbinic training, which included a year at the Conservative Yeshiva in Jerusalem, he worked as well as the national youth director (Rosh Netzer Germany) for the Progressive Jewish movement in Germany (UpJ) and served the Progressive Jewish congregation in Hamelin, Germany as Rabbi, before his move to Johannesburg.